gofynd/fdk-client-java/documentation/platform/CATALOG.md

 [SearchRerankingModel](#SearchRerankingModel)

-A successful response contains the data of the search re ranking with the ID.
+A successful response contains the data of the updated custom search rerank configured for the application.
 See example below or refer `SearchRerankingModelSchema` for details